Leaf Icon LIFE

 My Method

-I mixed roughly one full-scoop of Lemon Lime Re-Lyte Boost in 16 oz of water each morning and a half scoop of mix in 12 oz of water each afternoon.
+I mixed roughly one full-scoop of Lemon Lime Re-Lyte Energy in 16 oz of water each morning and a half scoop of mix in 12 oz of water each afternoon.
 Some days I swapped for sparkling water in the afternoon (which I liked but might not be for everyone).

 I found that the dissolving consistency did vary a little bit depending on how cold my water was.
 When very cold there were a few clumps that floated to the top, but they dissolved on their own in roughly one minute.